Come Dance with Me! (album)

-Come Dance with Me! is an album by vocalist Frank Sinatra, released in 1959.
+Come Dance with Me! is the sixteenth studio album by American vocalist Frank Sinatra, released on January 5, 1959.

 Come Dance with Me! was Sinatra's most successful album, spending two and a half years on the Billboard charts.
 Stereo Review wrote in 1959 that "Sinatra swaggers his way with effortless verve through an appealing collection of bouncy standards, aptly described in the album notes as 'vocals that dance'".

 At the Grammy Awards of 1960, Come Dance with Me! won the Grammy Award for Album of the Year, as well as Grammy Award for Best Vocal Performance, Male.
 Billy May won the Grammy Award for Best Arrangement.

 Come Dance With Me stayed on Billboard's Pop album chart for 141 weeks, peaking at #2 for four weeks.
 The album remained in the top ten for 58 weeks, spending 29 weeks in the top ten in 1959 and another 29 weeks in the top ten in 1960.